progaudi/MsgPack.Light/README.md

 * Simple usage

 ## Install
-Simpliest way to start using MsgPack.Light is to install [https://www.nuget.org/packages/MsgPack.Light/](Nuget package).
+Simpliest way to start using MsgPack.Light is to install [NuGet package](https://www.nuget.org/packages/MsgPack.Light/).
 To do that, run the following command in the  Package Manager Console:

 ```
  PM> Install-Package MsgPack.Light